 View INSTANT Quotes

-72t rules
+72t rule

-Fact Check By: Holly Mitchell
+Holly Mitchell &

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

+Are you considering using the 72t rule to take early withdrawals from your qualified retirement plan to avoid the 10% IRS penalty?
 As you regularly invest a portion of your paycheck in a 401k, IRA, or other qualified plans, you’ll likely realize that untaxed dollars will become taxable at a time when you need them the most.

 While most hard-working Americans focus on accumulating wealth for retirement through financial planning, those who pay close attention will soon understand that your planning should be more about what you keep rather than what you accumulate.

-If you have finally realized that because of government constraints on your retirement plans such as the early withdrawal penalty, contribution limits, and required minimum distributions, it’s time to consider funding a life insurance retirement plan using indexed universal life insurance.
+If you have finally realized that because of government constraints on your retirement plans, such as the early withdrawal penalty, contribution limits, and required minimum distributions, it’s time to consider funding a life insurance retirement plan using indexed universal life insurance.

 By using money in a qualified plan to fund a life insurance policy that is not subject to government constraints, tax liability, and penalty-free, you’ll keep much more of your wealth and give less of it to the federal government.